nquynqthanq/nquynqthanq/README.md

 - 🔭 I’m currently studying at **University of Information Technology - VNUHCM**

-- 🌱 I’m completing ** a Big Project about Microservices Design Pattern and Other Small Project**
+- 🌱 I’m completing **A Project about Microservices Design Pattern**

 - 💬 Ask me about **JavaScript, Nextjs**